-- FreshBooks.
-This cloud bookkeeping software helps you manage Shopify orders in FreshBooks based on three objects: items, invoices and payments.
-It also uses your Shopify inventory as the source of truth for all inventory management, updating financial information automatically.
+- FreshBooks: This cloud bookkeeping software helps you manage Shopify orders in FreshBooks based on three objects: items, invoices, and payments.
+It also uses your Shopify inventory for all inventory management, updating financial information automatically.

-- QuickBooks.
-When you integrate Shopfiy with QuickBooks, your orders, inventory, customers, and shipping are updated and accurate automatically.
-You can use QuickBooks to post ecommerce order information as batch journal entries or granular order level posting, and sync with other ecommerce marketplaces, such as Etsy and Amazon.
+- QuickBooks: When you integrate Shopify with QuickBooks, your orders, inventory, customers, and shipping are updated and accurate automatically.
+You can use QuickBooks to post ecommerce order information as batch journal entries or granular order level posting and sync with other ecommerce marketplaces, such as Etsy and Amazon.